2020 US Women’s Open money: Purse, winner’s share, prize money payout

 The winner's share of the US Women's Open prize pool is at $1,000,000, with the second-place finisher taking home $594,000.

-The US Women's Open field is headed by Hinako Shibuno, Sei Young Kim, Amy Olsen and more.
+The US Women's Open field is headed by Hinako Shibuno, Sei Young Kim, Amy Olson and more.

 This tournament started with 156 players, and there was a 36-hole cut made this week.
 Six amateurs made the cut and will not be paid this week.
 Pros who miss the cut earn $4,000.